 Like every major patch in Legion, 7.3 will also introduce a new raid for players to bash their heads against in exchange for sweet new gear.
 Antorus, the Burning Throne, is going to be one hell of a raid since, if datamined dialogue is correct, this could be the climactic final battle to Legion.
 The raid isn't available on the PTR yet, but that hasn't stopped players from peeking into the dungeon journal to see what it's all about.
 Warning: Major story spoilers below.

 What we do know so far is that the raid has 11 bosses and ends with a fight against Argus, the Unmaker.
 If you're reading this and wondering why the final boss shares a name with the planet it's because, well, they're kind of the same thing.
 The planet of Argus is the vessel which carries the soul of Argus, a titan.
 Corrupted by Sargeras, another titan, players will literally be fighting the spirit of the planet itself.
 Datamined dialogue expands on this and, from the looks of it, spoils the ending of Legion entirely.
-I won't mention it here, but if you're curious you can head over to Wowhead's page and .
+I won't mention it here, but if you're curious you can head over to Wowhead's page and read it for yourself.

 Along with the new raid comes a new tier of equipment for players to farm.
 Tier 21, which starts at ilvl 915 for the easiest LFR raids all the way up to 960 for the hardest mythic difficulty.
 These new sets are probably some of the best armor designs Blizzard has created in a very long time.
 I'm particularly fond of the new rogue set, which features some awesome smoke effects and little touches like 3D modelled pouches and daggers that give it some weight.
 But the real winner of this new tier has to be the warlock, which is so badass I kind of want to level one just to get that helmet.